Thank you for your interest in career opportunities at Central City Concern!

-- Ability to proceed through workplace conflict in a constructive manner.
+- Ability to work effectively in a fast-past environment

-- Ability to communicate clearly and concisely both orally and in writing.
-Ability to manage time and meet deadlines.
-Ability to work courteously and effectively communicate with the general public, tenants/patients, medical personnel, corrections personnel, police, merchants and co-workers.
+- Ability to develop relationships and work courteously and effectively communicate with the general public, patients, medical personnel, corrections personnel, police, merchants and co-workers.

 - Ability to handle emergency/violent situations with skill, confidence and tact.

-- Ability to adhere to Central City Concern’s drug-free workplace which encourages a safe, healthy and productive work environment and strictly complies with the Drug-Free Work Place Act of 1988.
+- Central City Concern is committed to a drug-free workplace that encourages a safe, healthy and productive work environment and strictly complies with the Drug-Free Work Place Act of 1988.
 An employee shall not, in the workplace, unlawfully manufacture, distribute, dispense, possess or use a controlled substance or alcohol.

-- Must pass a pre-employment drug screen, TB test, and background check.
-This includes clearance by the DHS Background Check Unit and the ability obtain ID-Badge at Partner Hospitals.
+- Must pass pre-employment drug screen, TB test, and background check.
+This includes clearance by the DHS Background Check Unit.

 - Must adhere to agency’s non-discrimination policies.

-- Ability to effectively interact with co-workers and patients with diverse ethnic backgrounds, religious views, political affiliation, cultural backgrounds, life-styles and sexual orientations and treat individuals with respect and dignity.
+- Ability to effectively interact with co-workers and clients with diverse ethnic backgrounds, religious views, cultural backgrounds, lifestyles, and sexual orientation, and treat each individual with respect and dignity.